 We urge you, should you undertake this perilous activity, to wear as much hi-viz and protective gear as possible, and never go anywhere without a high quality, EU-approved helmet.
 Take it very easy, realize that in practical terms you never have the right-of-way, and never assume that anyone behind the wheel of another vehicle even knows you exist.

 That warning over, if you’re in Rome for more than a few days, you may indeed want to buy a cheap bike.
 And there are indeed many cyclists in the city, some of whom are very enthusiastic – Critical Mass have been campaigning in the city for a number of years, and with good reason.
-Regrettably the ‘bikesharing’ scheme was a failure in Rome, with most of the bikes involved in it having been stolen or vandalised within a few months) the private oBike scheme is still hanging on.
+And while the government ‘bikesharing’ scheme was a failure in Rome (with most of the bikes involved in it having been stolen or vandalised within a few months) the private oBike scheme is still hanging on.
 You can see the yellow bikes parked around the city.
 You can download the oBike app even if you’re not a resident, and tie a PayPal account or credit card into the app.
 It costs 1c a minute with a minimum charge of 30c.
 While there are a few geared oBikes around, most of them are ‘fixies’ and quite heavy, so not the best to ride, especially up hills.
 Still, we recommend the scheme for stepping in where the city failed, and for its overall impact on carbon reduction.